 What are the best TeamUp tools to manage my yoga studio?

-There are several TeamUp tools that will help you manage your yoga studio.
+There are several tools in TeamUp's yoga studio software that will help you manage your yoga studio.
 Here are some of the top ones:

 - Membership packages: Not only can you offer your yoga customers membership packages, but you can also label and filter them by skill level.
 This will ensure that your customers book into the correct classes that are set specifically for certain skill sets and abilities.
 If one of your customers progresses quickly and wants to move up in level, you can adjust their package without requiring them to purchase a new one.
 You can also offer your customers a recurring membership or class pack containing a certain number of classes to be used within a given period of time.